This post may contain affiliate links.

 Image Credit: Deposit Photos

 If you get frustrated by radishes that bolt before they reach a decent size, try sowing a row or two now.
-The cooler night temperatures will encourage these fast-growing plants to produce a crisp, delicious bulb within just a few weeks, ideal for late summer salads.
+The cooler night temperatures will encourage these fast-growing plants to produce a crisp, delicious bulb within just a few weeks.

 Spinach